 Personal Loan Considerations

-It’s likely that a bankruptcy filing will make it difficult to secure a personal loan.
+A bankruptcy filing will likely make it difficult to secure a personal loan.
 You may have to agree to higher interest rates or put up some of your assets for collateral.

-If you do decide to apply for a credit builder loan or another loan designed for people with poor credit, remember to investigate the lender thoroughly.
+If you decide to apply for a credit-builder loan or another loan designed for people with poor credit, remember to investigate the lender thoroughly.
 It’s best to borrow money from legitimate financial institutions or banks.
-Find programs that have a track record of helping people rebuild their credit and also offer affordable interest rates.
-It’s also important you understand the terms you are agreeing too.
-It’s easy to fall victim to predatory lenders that are looking to take advantage of your situation.
+Find programs that have a track record of helping people rebuild their credit and offer affordable interest rates.
+It’s also important to understand the terms you are agreeing to.
+It’s easy to fall victim to predatory lenders looking to take advantage of your situation.

 Predatory loans are designed to benefit the lender at your expense.
 They can come with high interest rates or other unfavorable terms that can make them difficult to repay.
 You risk getting caught in a debt cycle or further harming your credit score.

 The best way to avoid predatory loans is to only work with licensed lenders.
 Avoid lenders that sound too good to be true, rush you to sign, offer packaged services or have blank spaces in important documents.